 Last year, I shared a post that laid out the history of my credit card rewards.
-The kind of rewards I’m talking about is signing up for a new credit card just for the free money.
-Back in June I shared about signing up for the Chase Sapphire Preferred card, and at the time it was offering a 45,000 point bonus (and the first year annual fee of $95 was waived).
+I’m talking about signing up for a new credit card just for the free money.
+Back in June, I shared about signing up for the Chase Sapphire Preferred card, and at the time it was offering a 45,000 point bonus (with the first year annual fee of $95 waived).

-In order to get the 45,000 points you had to spend $4,000 on the card in the first 3 months as a new card holder (this accounted for 40,000 of the bonus points).
-Then if you added an authorized user you would get an additional 5,000 bonus points (no cost to add an authorized user).
+In order to get the 45,000 points, I had to spend $4,000 on the card in the first three months as a new cardholder (this accounted for 40,000 of the bonus points).
+Then if I added an authorized user I would get an additional 5,000 bonus points (no cost to add an authorized user).
 The cash value for 45,000 points is $450…just for signing up and spending what we were already going to spend.

-We ended up opening another one in my wife’s name and this time she added me as an authorized user.
+We ended up opening a second one in my wife’s name and this time she added me as an authorized user.
 That was another $450.

-This card was really the perfect card based on where a lot of our discretionary spending goes.
-It came with 2X points on all spending for dining and travel, and 1 point for every dollar spent on everything else.
-Over the past 16 months we have received about $2,000 in cash back from cashing in our points.
+This was really the perfect card for us, based on where a lot of our discretionary spending goes.
+It came with two points on all spending for dining and travel, and one point for every dollar spent on everything else.
+Over the past 16 months, we have received about $2,000 in cash back from cashing in our points.

 My Next Move

-The initial sign up bonus is 100,000 points or $1,000 in cash (as long as you spend $4,000 in first 3 months).
-And Chase really upped the ante by increasing the points to 3X for dollars spent on dining and travel.
-You still only get 1 point for all other spending.
-You also get a statement credit of $300/year for travel related expenses.
+The initial sign up bonus is 100,000 points or $1,000 in cash (as long as you spend $4,000 in first three months).
+And Chase really upped the ante by rewarding three points for every dollar spent on dining and travel.
+You still only get one point for all other spending.
+You also get an annual statement credit of $300 for travel-related expenses.

-Based on the 3X points for these categories, that is an additional 24,000 points of $240/year if redeemed for cash (compared to the 2X points we are currently receiving).
-So, even with the additional $55/year, we still come out ahead by $185 (in year 2 and beyond).
-Due to the sign up bonus we will end up netting $1,090 in the first year, just for signing up for the card and replacing the spending we were previously using Sapphire Preferred card for.
+Based on the 3X points for these categories, that is 24,000 points, or $240 per year if redeemed for cash (compare this to the 2X points we were receiving with the prior card).
+So, even with the additional $55 annual fee, we still come out ahead by $185 (in year two and beyond).
+Due to the signup bonus, we will end up netting $1,090 in the first year, just for signing up for the card and replacing the spending we were doing previously on the Sapphire Preferred card.